nikkiricks/sundayfounders/README.md

 ## Challenges

-* Understanding how to get the three databases to talk to one another
+* Understanding how to get the three tables to talk to one another
 * Login process and deciding what information I wanted the user to be able to see before signing-up.
 * Looping through certain methods created and understanding arrays and hashes.